Education Programs

 Game Contents

-This is the same game used in the onsite and outreach programs.
+This is the same game used in the onsite program.
 The digital files contain the instructions, forms, and playing pieces in PDF format, ready to be printed off.
 There is additional background information on the forts, trade, and life in the forts.
-This package is intended to create one complete game and to produce spare parts should any get lost or damaged.
+This package is intended to create one complete game.

 To Play